 Gartner Buys CEB: Proof of the Clout of Business Leaders

 If you want any evidence of the increasing clout of business leaders, look to Gartner.

 Gartner Inc’s announcement that it was buying CEB for $U.S. 2.6 billion is proof that IT buyers aren’t making all of the calls when it comes to technology.
 Gartner has done a great job of monetizing CIOs and vendors via the McKinsey playbooks that CEO Gene Hall has been having them execute.
 With the CEB deal, Gartner just validated our Aragon Research strategy of focusing on business leaders.

 Sales and Marketing Leaders Make Their Own Tech Calls

-Training is interesting to us because it demonstrates that the needs of business groups often exceeds what the Learning and Development Department can do.
-Not all firms have distributed the training function to departments, but Sales is increasingly taking this challenge for both the learning platform and for the content.
+Training is interesting to us because it demonstrates that the needs of business groups often exceed what the learning and development department can do.
+Not all firms have distributed the training function to departments, but sales is increasingly taking this challenge for both the learning platform and for the content.
 HR tech leaders should take note.
 The rise of video learning platforms and the explosion of sales training offerings from existing providers like Brainshark, Mzinga, and TWIL, as well as new players such as Allego, are evidence of this.

 HR Tech: The Race to Automate

-That said, we see HR Tech providers helping to improve the hiring and people management process, and with Learning, Onboarding and engagement helping to drive higher performance.
-That is where the collision with workplace providers come into play.
-Cisco, Google, Microsoft and many best of breed collaboration providers are providing the tools to improve how people work and collaborate.
+That said, we see HR tech providers helping to improve the hiring and people management process, and with learning, onboarding, and engagement helping to drive higher higher performance.
+That is where the collision with workplace providers comes into play.
+Cisco, Google, Microsoft, and many best-of-breed collaboration providers are providing the tools to improve how people work and collaborate.